-- Sorted file method is inefficient as it takes time and space for sorting records.
+- The sorted file method is inefficient as it takes time and space for sorting records.

-Suppose we have four records in the heap R1, R5, R6, R4 and R3 and suppose a new record R2 has to be inserted in the heap then, since the last data block i.e data block 3 is full it will be inserted in any of the data blocks selected by the DBMS, lets say data block 1.
+Insertion of the new record: Suppose we have four records in the heap R1, R5, R6, R4, and R3, and suppose a new record R2 has to be inserted in the heap then, since the last data block i.e data block 3 is full it will be inserted in any of the data blocks selected by the DBMS, let’s say data block 1.

-- Fetching and retrieving records is faster than sequential record but only in case of small databases.
+- Fetching and retrieving records is faster than sequential records but only in the case of small databases.